javaLux/hashguard/README.md

     ````
   * All logs are written to a log file stored in the application's data directory.
   * You can find out the application data directory with the [ `-V`, `--version` ] command
-  * Please note that the application data directory is created as a hidden directory.
-    To see it, you must activate the property for displaying hidden files and folders for your operating system,
-    if you have not already done so

 **Common-Options**
   * Get version info: